Southcentral Koalafires. Aurora, CO. May 2017.

 It was pretty sw8, let me tell ya.
 As we drove in, though, it started to rain AND hail.
 We waited in the car a couple of minutes, to see if it would clear up.
 Luckily, the weather took a complete turn for the better, and we decided to go on a little hike that was about 2 miles.
 During the journey, we recalled how much the Red Rocks resembled scenes from the Disney classic, ‘Lion King’.
 We took a moment of silence in memory of Mufasa.

-Halfway in our trail excursion, we saw a herd of deer, 15 feet away from us.
+Halfway into our trail excursion, we saw a herd of deer, 15 feet away from us.
 They were not scared of us at all, so we inched as close as we could, to snap some selfies with the locals.

 It was a fun, quick trek, so when Kim said we should meet up with Adam and his friend, Dan, to hike some more, we readily agreed.